Get started with Dexie in Svelte

 }

-friends: '++id, name, age' // Primary key and indexed props
+friends: '++id, name, age' // primary key "id" (for the runtime!)

 });